bonedaddy/mesher/SPECIFICATION.md

 -   An **adversary** is the person or group of people who oppose the operation.
 -   An **implant** is software controlled by C2, running on a non-C2 computer.
     Several types of mesher implants are defined in the _Implant Types_ section.
+-   A **node** is a computer on which an implant is running.
+    This distinction is made because the implant just tells the computer what to do.
+    The node is what actually does things.
+    However, this control can be disrupted, so it's possible for the implant to issue orders that the node doesn't obey.
 -   A **target implant** is an implant important to completing the operation.
 -   A **compromised** computer is one under the control of the adversary.
 -   A **zone** is a conceptual collection of computers.